ZacharyWolfe/README/README.md

-## 👋 About me
+## About me

 Mission Statement: Full-time student and hobbyist software developer with interests of pursuing a career in data engineering.
 Experienced with several programming languages, data structures, and leveraging novel patterns to deliver efficient outcomes.
 I believe leadership is possible from all roles and levels; I strive to contribute to cultures of growth and productivity at work and in my professional communities.

-🎓Hi!
 I'm a Sophomore studying Computer Science at **Ohio University Athens** with interests in databases, servers, low-level computation, mobile applications, and new technologies.
 Additionally, I'm pursuing a Mathematics minor and expect to graduate by **2026**.

 ### Languages